that in this document the male gender is meant to represent man and

 Contrary to the Veterans crest, the SUPPORTER crest does not belong

 to the SUPPORTER.
-If it is deemed necessary to band the SUPPORTER he
+If it is deemed necessary to ban the SUPPORTER he

-must return his crest and an amount of 60% of the paid cost will be
+must return his crest and an amount of up to 60% of the paid cost will be

 that the sponsor makes sure that the candidate understands this rule